codexderelict/omars-scytale-algorithm/README.md

 ~~This program (so far) only encrypts text, though I plan on adding a decryption function sometime in the future (in the works, just working on debugging)~~
 Finally added.
 See scytaleimproved.py for it.
 I kept the old one up for posterity, though I could probably make it a release.
 I'm still learning my way around GitHub.

 The first version processed the string through substrings.
 I chose an array of characters instead as that'd allow me to encrypt and decrypt with ease.

 HOW TO USE:
 This is a CLI program.
 Run it in Python.
-It'll ask you for the text to be encrypted, then it'll ask you the width of the scytale, and then return the encrypted text.
-Ez.
+It'll ask you first for a string.
+Then the width.
+Then it'll ask if you want to encrypt or decrypt.
+Then it'll return your string after encrypting/decrypting it.

 POSSIBLE FUTURE ADDITIONS:
 ~~Splitting letters in strings as arrays would make it much easier both to encrypt and decrypt letters I found.
 Decryption algorithm would require strings to be configured differently (you can't use the "separate_words" thing for decryption), and working with lists is kind of inefficient.
 That could work.~~